 A common but outdated approach

-China, until now, followed a precedent set by the European Union, India, and other emerging economies: offering preferential trade only to LDCs.
-While this approach aligned with WTO norms like the EU’s “Everything But Arms” scheme, it failed to reflect Africa’s current realities.
-Africa is home to countries like Kenya, Nigeria, Ghana, and Morocco – economically dynamic but not LDCs – left out of preferential access despite their pivotal roles in regional trade.
+China, until now, followed a precedent set by the European Union, India and other economies: offering preferential trade only to LDCs.
+While this approach aligned with WTO norms like the EU’s “Everything But Arms” scheme for duty-free and quota-free imports, it failed to reflect Africa’s current realities.
+Africa is home to countries like Kenya, Nigeria, Ghana and Morocco – economically dynamic but not LDCs – left out of preferential access despite their pivotal roles in regional trade.

 At Development Reimagined, we’ve highlighted this issue for years.
-In 2021, we analysed how the LDC-only approach contradicted the new African Continental Free Trade Area (AfCFTA).
+In 2021, we analysed how the LDC-only approach contradicted the then-new African Continental Free Trade Area (AfCFTA).
 Our 2023 FOCAC Trade Brief called for structural reform, urging a more unified, continent-wide approach.
-In Beijing, we convened AU and Chinese stakeholders to examine trade frameworks like AGOA, the EPAs, and BRICS – highlighting that Africa needs stable, transformative trade terms, not scattered, inconsistent access.
+In Beijing, we convened the African Union (AU) and Chinese stakeholders to examine trade frameworks like the US African Growth and Opportunity Act (AGOA), the Economic Partnership Agreements (EPAs) and those used by the BRICS bloc of countries – highlighting Africa’s need for stable, transformative trade terms, not scattered, inconsistent access.

 Now, Beijing has responded.
 China’s new policy recognises that Africa is more than a collection of low-income countries – it is a continent with a shared economic vision.
 It aligns China’s trade framework more closely with Africa’s priorities.